aritro66/Talkito/README.md

 # Talkito - Real Time Chat App
-Talkito is a real-time chat web application built using React JS, Vite JS, Node JS, Socket.io, Google Cloud SQL, and Firebase.
+Talkito is a real-time chat web application built using React JS, Vite JS, Node JS, Socket.io, Google Cloud SQL, GCP VM Instance, and Firebase.
 It provides users with the ability to initiate chats, send messages, view online status, and view previous chats with other registered users.

 ## Features
 * Sign in with Google